hoffa/kitten/README.md

 24.129.235.48
 ```

 - By default only private IP addresses are returned.
-Use `--public` if you prefer public IPs.
+Use `--public` if you prefer public IPs
-- You can change region using `--region`.
+- You can change region using `--region`

 If you're in a hurry, you can just paste any text that contains instance IDs: